-Wahlberg, athletes, like Steph Curry and Lebron James, and “Real Housewives of Beverly Hills” star Lisa Vanderpump have all tried cryotherapy.
+Celebrities like Mark Wahlberg, Steph Curry, Lebron James and “Real Housewives of Beverly Hills” star Lisa Vanderpump are all fans of an intense health trend: cryotherapy.
 They believe that standing in a chamber that delivers sub-zero blasts of air for two to five minutes reduces inflammation and halts aging.

-You might want to think twice before hopping into a tank: A new case study in the Journal of the American Academy of Dermatology warned that cryotherapy comes with real risks.
+Did they sell you on the idea yet?
+You might want to think twice before hopping into a tank: A recent case study in the Journal of the American Academy of Dermatology warned that cryotherapy comes with real risks.

 “I was more surprised that it took so long for someone to publish a case study about cryotherapy.
 It’s ridiculousness,” Dr. Adam Friedman, a professor of dermatology at George Washington School of Medicine and Health Sciences in Washington, D.C., told TODAY.

 The case study looked at a 71-year-old man who visited a dermatologist after he developed a “cold burn” following a malfunctioning in his cryo chamber.
 The man regularly underwent cryotherapy for back pain and arthritis.
 People receiving cryotherapy stand in a chamber that is cooled with sprays of liquid nitrogen, which is chilled to between -100 and -140 degrees Celsius.
 The liquid nitrogen never touches the skin.

 “They do it by spraying liquid nitrogen around the body for a short amount of time and it cools you very quickly,” Dr. Anthony Rossi, an assistant professor of dermatology at Weill Cornell Medical College in New York, told TODAY.
 “People think it helps with inflammation the same way ice helps with sore muscles.”

 Hoda Kotb talks about cryotherapy - and might even want to try itFeb.
 26, 201901:25